paladin-t/b95/README.md

 Wren 0.2.0 or above.

-There's a Windows executable "wren.exe" in the root directory of this repository, which was prebuilt via VC++ 2015 without modification to the official code.
+There's a Windows executable "wren.exe" in the root directory of this repository, which was prebuilt via VC++ 2015 without modification to the official distribution.

 #### 2.2 Simple